Song Fight!: Song Fight! Live

+From 2020 thru 2023, due to the COVID-19 pandemic and ongoing difficulties with organizing live shows, the Song Fight!
+Live events have been hosted online, with archives hosted on the Song Fight!
+YouTube channel.

 Current status

-As of mid-2020, Song Fight! has conducted more than 850 fights and is host to more than 12,000 entries.
+As of mid-2025, Song Fight! has conducted more than 1,000 fights and is host to more than 14,000 entries.

 "Cover art" is also accepted for each fight, though it is not a separate "art fight" in that no voting process occurs.
 The submission of fight art is considered more of a service than a competition.
 Fight art is a reference to the earliest days of Song Fight!, when Explodingdog artist Sam Brown produced much of the artwork for each week's fight.
 There is also an archive of all submitted artwork.

 Notable participants

 The following artists originated on, or have participated in Song Fight!.